adtrak-core/adtrak-components-frontend/components/footer/README.md

 - Ensure you have input your Company Information into the 'Site Options' page

-- From the View tab in Fractal, copy the code for the Footer you'd like to us
+- From the View tab in Fractal, copy the code for the Footer you'd like to use

-- Paste the code into `footer.twig`
+- Paste the code into `_views/_components/footer.twig`

 - Search for and follow the `@INTEGRATION` steps within this file.